Corned beef: 20th century to present

 Corned beef became a less important commodity in the 19th century Atlantic world, due in part to the abolition of slavery.
-Corned beef production and its canned form remained an important food source during the Second World War.
-Much of the canned corned beef came from Fray Bentos in Uruguay, with over 16 million cans exported in 1943.
+Corned beef production and its canned form remained an important food source during World War II.
+Much of the canned corned beef was produced by the Frigorífico Anglo in Fray Bentos, Uruguay, with over 16 million cans exported in 1943.
 Today significant amounts of the global canned corned beef supply comes from South America.
 Approximately 80% of the global canned corned beef supply originates in Brazil.

+Nutrition and health effects

+Corned beef is a type of processed red meat.
+Red meat is a good source of protein, iron, zinc, and vitamins B1, B2, B6, and B12.
+According to the International Agency for Research on Cancer (IARC), processed meat causes cancer, particularly colorectal cancer.
+Strong evidence also links processed meat with higher risks of cardiovascular disease and type 2 diabetes.
+The World Cancer Research Fund recommends minimizing consumption of processed meats.

 Cultural associations

 In North America, corned beef dishes are associated with traditional British and Irish cuisines.

 Mark Kurlansky, in his book Salt, states that the Irish produced a salted beef around the Middle Ages that was the "forerunner of what today is known as Irish corned beef" and in the 17th century, the English named the Irish salted beef "corned beef".

-Before the wave of 19th century Irish immigration to the United States, many of the ethnic Irish did not consume corned beef dishes.
-The popularity of corned beef compared to back bacon among the immigrant Irish may have been due to corned beef being considered a luxury product in their native land, while it was cheap and readily available in the United States.
+Before the wave of 19th century Irish immigration to the United States, many ethnic Irish immigrants did not consume corned beef dishes.
+The popularity of corned beef compared to back bacon among the Irish immigrant population may have been due to corned beef being considered a luxury product in their native land, while it was cheap and readily available in the United States.

 The Jewish population produced similar corned beef brisket, also smoking it into pastrami.
 Irish immigrants often purchased corned beef from Jewish butchers.

 Canned corned beef has long been one of the standard meals included in military field ration packs globally, due to its simplicity and instant preparation.
 One example is the American Meal, Ready-to-Eat (MRE) pack.
 Astronaut John Young sneaked a contraband corned beef sandwich on board Gemini 3, hiding it in a pocket of his spacesuit.